adobe-apiplatform/umapi-client.py/README.md

 )['users']
 ```

-The oject returned is the full API response object.
-The main aspect is the "users" key, which contains a list of all users for the organization.
+The oject returned is the full API response object, which is a Python response object whose

-Example list of users:
+`json` method is a Python serialization of the JSON response dictionary.
+You will use the "users" key, which contains a list of dictionaries, each of which
+holds the attributes of one user in the Adobe user directory.

+Example "users" llist containing one user:

 ```python
 [{